Union Graduate College: As part of Union College

 The history of Union Graduate College began in the early 1900s during which time advanced degree study was being conducted at Union College in several disciplines.

 The master's degree in electrical engineering was available as early as 1905 and was the first graduate degree awarded by Union to a woman, when Florence Buckland received her master's degree in electrical engineering in 1925.

 The Union Graduate College School of Management began in the economics department of Union College.
 In May 1961, the Union Board of Trustees approved a master's program in industrial administration.
 The first three degrees in industrial administration were awarded in 1964.

-A team of academic and administrative faculty was formed in 1986 to investigate the possibility of creating an innovative, high-quality teacher education program.
+A team of academic and administrative faculty was formed in 1986 to investigate the possibility of creating a teacher education program.
 It developed Union Graduate College's Master of Arts in Teaching (MAT) program in discipline areas that dove-tailed with many of the College's academic strengths: biology, chemistry, earth science (geology), French, German, Greek, Latin, mathematics, physics, social studies, and Spanish.
 The first class of 15 MAT students graduated in 1990.

 Union College continued to expand its graduate degree study offerings with new master's programs in management, healthcare management, engineering, education and bioethics, developing innovative programs through strategic relationships with other upstate New York education institutions such as Albany Law School, Albany College of Pharmacy and Albany Medical College.
 Union College established what was then known as the “Center for Graduate from Education and Special Programs” to administer these advanced degree programs.